slsa-framework/slsa/use_cases.md

     4. That the build entry point listed in the provenance is what they expect.
     5. (TBD) That the binary dependencies listed in the provenance meet some minimum SLSA level.
 5. Only publishing the container image if all the checks in #4 pass.
+6. Storing the provenance and all other attestations for future reference.

 This approach allows BarInc to acheive their goals without requiring any changes from their users or from their distribution channels.
 It doesn't, however, protect their users from a published